Skip to content

 5. Circuit Breaker for Failed Rewrites

-If Claude’s rewrite gets censored twice in a row, we activate a 10-minute circuit breaker.
+Now: if Claude’s rewrite gets censored twice in a row, we activate a 10-minute circuit breaker.
 All rewrites are skipped until it resets.
 This prevents burning API credits on rewrites that will just be discarded.

 Image Generation Costs